Urgent Dental Care in Vilonia

 If you find yourself dealing with any of these issues or another emergency, contact Lane Family Dentistry as soon as possible.

-Below are instructions for handling some minor common dental emergencies.
+Below are instructions for handling minor dental emergencies.

 Our highly skilled team is committed to our patients - not just during regular, routine appointments, but in unexpected emergencies, too.
 We have the tools to handle any type of dental emergency that comes our way, quickly relieving your pain and helping you find healing.
 In order words, we put all our dedication into bringing you comfort.